nadrojisk/PythonIDS/project2.md

 `ms17_010_psexec_signature_detection` takes in the same parameters as previously seen, and passes them to `sniffer.get_capture`.
 `ms17_010_psexec_signature_detection` then begins to watch traffic over the network via the capture object.
 It does this by looking through every packet on the network and seeing if there are any SMB files in the packet.
-If there are SMB files, it then attempts to look at the path and sees if it is attempting to acces the ICP$ or ADMIN$ shares.
+If there are SMB files, it then attempts to look at the path and sees if it is attempting to access the ICP$ or ADMIN$ shares.
 Normal SMB traffic does not attempt to set the path to the ICP$ or ADMIN$ shares.
 Therefore, if it they are in the path to be used, we flag the packet.